 hypothyroidism, the symptoms were early baldness, getting fatter and forgetfulness.
 I was prescribed thyroxine and the battle to find the optimum dose began and is still on-going.
 Whilst the medical doctors all tell me it's the pill for life and nothing else I have noticed and there's Google support for it too that a plant-based diet seems to keep the symptoms from flaring up.

-Now ten years on I am no dietician or nutritional expert although I do consume a lot of media around it I have found that I feel better when I eat more plants and less meat and dairy - I'm almost vegan.
+Now ten years on I am no dietician or nutritional expert although I do consume a lot of media around it I have found that I feel better when I eat more plants and next to no dairy.

 I also like the fact that a plant heavy diet seems to better for the planet as well.